 SNe~2010bt and 2015bh were assigned Class~3, being located in a very sparse environment, lacking obvious star-forming activity.
 Stars in the vicinity of SN~2015bh are not as young as that of Class~1 and 2, with the youngest population less massive than 20~$M_\odot$.
 The resolved sources surrounding SN~2010bt are all extremely young, likely a consequence of the short exposure times that results in detections of only the brightest, most massive stars.
 Even with this limitation, the progenitor remained at least 1~mag brighter than all neighboring sources in the F606W band.

-We conclude that Type~IIn SNe progenitors stand out from their local stellar populations in terms of magnitude and/or color.
+These results suggest that Type~IIn SNe progenitors stand out from their local stellar populations in terms of magnitude and/or color.
 This provides strong evidence that their progenitors are in a non-quiescent state and/or have experienced binary interactions (i.e. mergers or mass accretion) prior to explosion.
 In fact, mergers have been suggested to contribute significantly to the diversity of SNe, including SNe~IIn \citep{2014Justham,2019Zapartas,2024Schneider}.
-The tension in initial mass/ages between the detected SNe progenitors and the stars in their environments has been used to identify the interacting binary histories of H-rich SNe (\citealt{2021Zapartas,2023Bostroem}, Niu et.al. in prep.).
+Spectropolarimetric observations have revealed persistent CSM asymmetry in many SNe~IIn (\citealp{2001Wang,2014Mauerhan,2018Bilinski,2024Bilinski}), which is most naturally explained by the interacting binaries.
+Meanwhile, the tension in initial mass/ages between the detected SNe progenitors and the stars in their environments has been used to identify the interacting binary histories of H-rich SNe \citep{2021Zapartas,2023Bostroem,2026niu}.
 Therefore, the stellar parameters, particularly the initial mass and age, of SNe~IIn progenitors cannot be reliably estimated by standard single-star models.
-Meanwhile, combined with the result from Section~\ref{sec:env_peak}, our number-limited subsample also suggests that SNe~IIn may originate from stellar populations with wide mass, not exclusively from very massive stellar populations, but potentially from populations with initial masses as low as $M_{\rm ini}<20$~$M_\odot$.
+Additional, combined with the result from Section~\ref{sec:env_peak}, our number-limited subsample also suggests that SNe~IIn may originate from stellar populations with wide mass, not exclusively from very massive stellar populations, but potentially from populations with initial masses as low as $M_{\rm ini}<20$~$M_\odot$.